Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

    * `get(key)`
 3. These are two simple but less common implementations of a dictionary:
    * An **association list** is a linked list in which each node comprises a key and a value:
-     * The time complexity of get and remove is <span style="color:#df4759">$O(n)$</span>.
+     * The time complexity of get and remove is <span style="color:#ffc107">$O(n)$</span>.
      * The time complexity of put is <span style="color:#42ba96">$O(1)$</span> — if the list is unsorted.
    * Direct addressing into an **array**:
      * Potential keys are numbers from the universe $M \subseteq U$
      * A value with key $k \in M$ can be kept under index $k$ in a $\lvert M \rvert$-element array.
      * The time complexity of put, get and remove is <span style="color:#42ba96">$O(1)$</span>.
      * The space complexity is $\lvert U \rvert$.
 Hence, this structure is impractical when $\lvert U \rvert >> n$; where $n$ is the number of values inserted.
-4. These are the two common data-structures used to implement a dictionary:
+4. These are the two common data structures used to implement a dictionary:
    * **Hash tables**.
    * **Self-balancing binary search tree**.
 5. Binary search tree based maps are in-order and hence can satisfy range queries (find all values between two bounds) whereas a hash-map can only find exact values.

 ### Binary search tree (BST)
-1. A **binary tree** is a tree data-structure in which each node has at most two children, referred to as the left child and the right child.
+1. A **binary tree** is a tree data structure in which each node has at most two children, referred to as the left child and the right child.
 2. A binary tree can be viewed as a linked-list with two pointers per node.
 3. A **rooted tree** is a tree in which one node has been designated the root.
 4. A **rooted binary tree** is recursively defined as either being:
    * Empty or
    * Consisting of a node called the root, together with two **rooted binary trees** called the left and right subtrees.
-5. A **binary search tree** is a rooted binary tree data-structure such that for any node $x$, all nodes in the left subtree of $x$ have keys $<x$ while all nodes in the right subtree of $x$ have keys $>x$.
+5. A **binary search tree** is a rooted binary tree data structure such that for any node $x$, all nodes in the left subtree of $x$ have keys $<x$ while all nodes in the right subtree of $x$ have keys $>x$.
 6. Binary search trees’ height range from $\log_2 n$ (when balanced) to $n$ (when degenerate).
 7. The time complexity of operations on the binary search tree is linear with respect to the height of the tree $O(h)$.
-8. Hence, in a balanced binary search tree, the nodes are laid out so that each comparison skips about half of the remaining tree, the lookup performance is proportional to that of binary logarithm <span style="color:#ffc107">$O(\log n)$</span>.
+8. Hence, in a balanced binary search tree, the nodes are laid out so that each comparison skips about half of the remaining tree, the lookup performance is proportional to that of binary logarithm <span style="color:#42ba96">$O(\log n)$</span>.
 9. An implementation of a binary tree:
    ```c